Raghunathen/STRIDE/readme.md

 # Project Overview

+**STRIDE**, “Surfer’s Tactical Response and Decision Engine” is a DL model that classifies images with fine, minute details—at real-time speeds.
+What does that mean?
+Well... it’s a bot that plays Subway Surfers!
+It leverages convolutional neural networks (CNNs) for image classification to make quick decisions, such as moving up, down, left, right, or staying still (no-op).
+Through iterative experiments with architecture, data preprocessing, and training strategies, STRIDE aims to be a infinite runner.
+A Far Fetched aim.

 ## **Files and Functionality**
 - **Taker.py**: Captures and saves images.
 - **Flipper.py**: Augments the dataset by flipping images to generate additional samples.